dotnet/docs-maui/docs/includes/feature-switches.md

 ---
 ms.topic: include
-ms.date: 09/26/2024
+ms.date: 10/21/2024
 monikerRange: ">=net-maui-9.0"
 ---

-## Trim MAUI features
+## Trimming feature switches

-Several areas of .NET MAUI come with trimmer directives, known as feature switches, that make it possible to remove the code for disabled features when the `$(TrimMode)` build property is set to `full`, as well as for NativeAOT:
+.NET MAUI possesses trimmer directives, known as feature switches, that make it possible to preserve the code for features that aren't trim safe.
+These trimmer directives can be used when the `$(TrimMode)` build property is set to `full`, as well as for NativeAOT:

 | MSBuild property | Description |
 | ---------------- | ----------- |